 A CMS’s features, while seemingly basic, are incredibly important for a business’s success.
 Whether a CMS is being used by an entrepreneur, a small company or a multi-industry corporation, a CMS’s features can make or break an entity’s growth, marketing ability and ROI.

 An enterprise-ready CMS is surprisingly useful for managing small-scale content marketing activities.
-Also, small and medium-sized businesses can buy cheaper product editions, giving them the ability to leverage features, product output and growth.
+Also, small and medium-sized businesses can buy cheaper product editions, allowing them to leverage features, product output and growth.
 Below are today’s most-sought-after CMS features:

 Flexibility in Content Management